 This happened to a family member of mine.
 She had a beautiful Golden Retriever at the time that was getting in her car when she got distracted and closed the door a little bit too early.
 The poor dog’s tail got stuck in the door, and unfortunately, part of his tail had to be amputated.
 He went on to live a long and happy life without a full tail, but the incident could have been prevented.

 Tail and paw injuries can easily be caused by car doors, as can injuries to other parts of the body if dog owners aren’t careful.
 Always take time to put aside the distractions, no matter how frustrating and demanding they may be, when getting your dog in and out of the car.
-This is an accident that is very preventable, so don’t let it happy to your pup.
+This is an accident that is very preventable, so don’t let it happen to your pup.

 5. Crossing The Street